sindresorhus/Settings/readme.md

 - [The Archive](https://zettelkasten.de/the-archive/)
 - [Word Counter](https://wordcounterapp.com/)

-Want to tell the world about your app using Preferences?
+Want to tell the world about your app that is using Preferences?
 Open a PR!

 ## Maintainers